Texas Hill Country AVA: Soil

 The petitioner submitted evidence that most of the hills of the region are limestone, sandstone or granite in nature, while the valleys usually contain varying types of sandy and/or clay loam, most of a calcareous nature, but many with different underlying characters due to the complex geology of the region.
 With the original petition, the petitioner provided a U.S. Department of Agriculture description of various soils in the area.
 According to this document, the main soil series associated with the eastern two-thirds of the Edwards Plateau (i.e., Texas Hill Country) are the Tarrant, Eckrant, Brackett and Tobosa, with Frio, Oakalla and Dev in the bottom lands.
 By way of comparison, the main soil series associated with the western portion of the Edwards Plateau are Ector, Upton and Reagan.
 In addition, the petition identifies Claresville, Elmendorf, Floresville, Miguel and Webb as the main soils associated with the Rio Grande Plains to the.south of the Texas Hill Country.
-The Blackland Prairies to the east and northeast are comprised mainly of the Houston Black, Heiden, and Austin soil series, while the main soil series for the Low Rolling Plains to the north are Abilene, Rowena, Mereta. and Lueders.
+The Blackland Prairies to the east and northeast are composed mainly of the Houston Black, Heiden, and Austin soil series, while the main soil series for the Low Rolling Plains to the north are Abilene, Rowena, Mereta. and Lueders.